Close

 Overall, the students' average successful completion rate across scenarios increased by 1.85% to 75%.
 Students' average rating of the high-fidelity prototype's usability (9 of 10) was an 8.5% increase compared to the paper prototype.

 Students consistently struggled with several scenarios.
 I observed trends in where students looked for information.
-More redundancy will be added on the webpages where students were erroneously looking so that there are multiple ways for users to accomplish their goals.
+To address this, I planned to introduce more redundancy on key webpages, ensuring that users have multiple pathways to accomplish their goals.

 Design Iteration Example